Skip to main content

 Money Muling in Ireland

-Money Muling in Ireland: What Every Teen and Young Adult Needs to Know
+Money Muling in Ireland: What Teens, Students & Parents Need to Know

-It’s happening in schools, on campuses, and across social media, and it’s happening here in Ireland.
-Criminals are using teenagers and young adults to launder stolen money, often by approaching them online through a “friend of a friend” or someone they’ve recently connected with.
+It’s happening in schools, on campuses, and across social media and it’s happening here in Ireland.

 🎯 Who Are They Targeting?